 Our vision is no survivor alone.

-Our charter is to ensure that no young adult goes unaware of the support resources they are entitled to so they can get busy living.
+Our charter is to ensure that no one affected by young adult cancer go unaware of the age-appropriate support resources they are entitled to so they can get busy living.

 Stupid Cancer was borne out of an inequity.
 In 1995, at the age of 21, concert pianist, composer and college Senior Matthew Zachary was diagnosed with pediatric brain cancer and told he'd likely not survive six months let alone never perform again.
 He and his family were thrust into a cancer landscape much different than today.